hungmuha/honey-do/README.md

 	HONEY-DO is the app that help couple make chores fun and exciting.
 And it doesn't hurt if there are a little competition between each other.

++ Instruction:
+	To start the app locally, type in "npm run start" in the terminal in root file of the project

 +trello: